-If you’ve decided to continue your wedding day plans and you’ve postponed your ceremony with Simply Eloped, simply contact a representative and let them know of your decision.
+If you’ve decided to continue your wedding day plans and you’ve postponed your ceremony with Simply Eloped, simply contact your Customer Experience Manager and let them know of your decision.
 They will work to contact your team and check in on availability.
 Should your team be unable to perform a wedding, we will have other team members lined up in their place.
+We got you!

 What do we tell our guests if we end up having to cancel or postpone due to the coronavirus?

 Because the coronavirus has become prevalent on an international level, you might find that guests are relieved of your choice.
 Because the general public is advised to steer clear of large gatherings, postponing your wedding until there is less public risk is completely understandable.

 Does Simply Eloped perform ceremonies in a non-public location, such as an Airbnb or private residence?